RegMix: Data Mixing Augmentation for Regression: Experiments

-\paragraph{Measures} We use two accuracy metrics.
-RMSE = $\sqrt{\frac{1}{n}\sum^n_{i=1}(y_i-\hat{y}_i)^2}$ is the absolute difference between predicted labels and true labels where a lower value is better. $R^2$ (Coefficient of determination) $= 1-\frac{\sum^n_{i=1}(y_i-\hat{y}_i)^2}{\sum^n_{i=1}(y_i-\Bar{y})^2}$ is the relative improvement compared to when returning the label average as a prediction.
-The value is in the range [0, 1] where a higher value is better.
-The two measures complement each other.
-For the data distance measure, we use Euclidean distance.
+\paragraph{Measures} To measure accuracy, we use RMSE = $\sqrt{\frac{1}{n}\sum^n_{i=1}(y_i-\hat{y}_i)^2}$, which is the absolute difference between predicted labels and true labels where a lower value is better.
+To measure the distance between examples, we use Euclidean distance.

 \paragraph{Datasets} We use three real and one synthetic datasets.
 The {\sf NO2} emissions dataset\,\citep{statlib} contains traffic and meteorological information around roads.
 The features include cars per hour, wind speed, temperature, and others.
 The label is the NO2 concentration.
-The {\sf Product} dataset obtained through a collaboration with a company contains spectrum data that is generated using the procedure described in Sec.~\ref{sec:introduction} and illustrated in Fig.~\ref{fig:spectrumgeneration} on 20-layer 3-d semiconductors.
-The {\sf Product} dataset is proprietary, so for clarity we also experiment on a public synthetic dataset ({\sf Synthetic}) provided by the DACON challenge\,\citep{dacon} where a simulator generates spectrum data using the same procedure as {\sf Product} assuming 4-layer 3-d semiconductors.
-Finally, the {\sf Bike} UCI dataset\,\citep{Dua:2017} contains climate and temporal information to predict the number of bikes in demand where the features include temperature, humidity, rainfall, and season.
-Table~\ref{tbl:datasetcomparison} compares the four datasets in more detail. {\sf NO2} and {\sf Product} have lowest and highest dimensions, respectively, and {\sf Synthetic} has the largest size.
-We note that the data sizes are intentionally small as it is critical to show that \method{} performs well for small datasets.
-There are no personal identifiers.
+The {\sf Bike} UCI dataset\,\citep{Dua:2017} contains climate and temporal information to predict the number of bikes in demand where the features include temperature, humidity, rainfall, and season.
+We take a random subset of the original dataset.
+The {\sf Product} dataset obtained through a collaboration with a major tech company contains spectrum data that is generated using the procedure described in Sec.~\ref{sec:introduction} and illustrated in Fig.~\ref{fig:spectrumgeneration} on 20-layer 3-d semiconductors.
+We also use a public synthetic dataset\,\citep{dacon} ({\sf Synthetic}) since the {\sf Product} dataset is proprietary.
+Here a simulator generates spectrum data using the same procedure as {\sf Product} assuming 4-layer 3-d semiconductors.
+We provide more details in the supplementary.

+Table~\ref{tbl:datasetcomparison} compares the four datasets in more detail. {\sf NO2} and {\sf Product} have the lowest and highest dimensions, respectively, and {\sf Synthetic} has the largest size.
+Although {\sf Product}'s dimensionality is considered large for applications using spectrum data, there are datasets of even higher dimensions (e.g., large images or spatio-temporal data), and evaluating \method{} on them is an interesting future work.
+We also note that the data sizes are intentionally small as it is critical to show that \method{} performs well for small datasets.
+Finally, there are no personal identifiers.

 \paragraph{\method{} Settings}